-Brooklyn is best explored on foot, and these five great walks will take you on a tour through the best of the borough, including favorite spots of locals, cafes, to scenic spaces, and places you can take a rest and recharge during your walk.
+Brooklyn is best explored on foot, and these five great walks will take you on a tour through the best of the borough, including favorite spots of locals, cafes, to scenic spaces and places you can take a rest and recharge during your walk.
 Choose from a stroll through a historic neighborhood with cobblestone streets to a walk around an edgy, trendy, industrial area.
 Whichever route you choose, this is an active way to explore Brooklyn.
-Or if you're not a fan of self-guided strolls and prefer for a more organized exploration, consider one of these guided tours.Continue to 2 of 6 below.
+Or if you're not a fan of self-guided strolls and prefer for a more organized exploration, consider a guided walking tour.

 Walk Through Park Slope and Prospect Park